VDB Comparison

 Results 1

-Look closely at the elements with ids 16 and 6.
-These documents say essentially the same thing.
-But the older document (16) prescribes a “bi-annual review” of policies and procedures.
-The new document (6), on the other hand, prescribes an annual review.
+Look closely at the elements with ids 23 and 0.
+These documents essentially say the same thing.
+But the older element (id 0) prescribes a "bi-annual review" of policies and procedures.
+The new one (id 23), on the other hand, prescribes an annual review.
+Also, notice that when we upweight only "relevance", our top 10 documents include an element (id 34) with a very low usefulness score.

 Let's see what happens if we upweight recency in our query.